John-Nagle/ttyloopdriver/README.md

 J2 is the 1/4" Teletype keyboard jack, supplying power for a Model 14/15 keyboard.
 If nothing is plugged in, the jack shorts and the BREAK button still works.

-P1 is a jumper for Teletypes wired with the selector magnets in series.

- 220 ohm selector magnet (series) -> jumper IN

- 55 ohm selector magnet (parallel) -> jumper OUT

 P2 is a connection for a current meter.
 A 100mA meter is suggested.
 If a meter is not used, this plug must